EAS 587 - Assessment in Second/Foreign Language Learning

 Cross Listed

-EAS 556 - Humanities and the Global Creative Economy
+EAS 556 - Creative Humanities and Art Practices: International Perspectives

 The course investigates ways in which humanities engage in the global creative economy.
 It examines key concepts such as creativity, aesthetics, and contemporaneity in humanities, and examines how they become inseparable to the rise of the global creative economy, whether through culture industries, digital media, creative spaces, artistic activisms, or urban development.
 It focuses on the connections and intersections between aesthetics and art, knowledge and information, and creative economies around the world.
 Examples of the creative economy include cities from Asia, America, Europe, and Africa.
 This course is suitable for students who are interested in humanities, global studies, media arts, e-society, visual culture and media studies, urban planning, economics, business, and even those dealing with intellectual property laws.
 Graduate-level requirements include longer papers, additional readings and research, reading reports, additional meetings with instructor, and significant longer presentations in class.